jerryday/jrcms/README.md

 ## add the first author

 Out of security, it does not have a web interface for author controlling.
-I offer a handy python script at root director `author.py`.
+I offer a handy python script at root directory `author.py`.

     ./author.py -au AUTHOR_NAME